levibessa1/amazon_review_cellphone/README.md

 # Amazon_review_cellphone
-- I looked foor some common features
+- I looked for some common features
 - The dataset is in kaggle-datasets. https://www.kaggle.com/PromptCloudHQ/amazon-reviews-unlocked-mobile-phones
 - At this place you can find some analysis, i was using pandas and numpy with TextBlob processing text .